humanmade/altis-analytics/docs/experiments.md

-# AB Testing
+# Experiments

-Backed by [native Altis Analytics](./native.md) AB testing is a powerful tool for optimising content and measuring the effectiveness of discrete changes to the site.
+Backed by [native Altis Analytics](./native.md) Experiments are a powerful tool for optimising content and measuring the effectiveness of changes to the site.

-The AB testing feature is enabled by default and provides a developer API for creating custom tests along with built in features.
+The feature is enabled by default and provides a developer API for creating custom experiments as well as some built in features.

 ## Features